python/devguide/committing.rst

 and ``NEWS`` in a subsequent checkin (don't worry about trying to fix the original checkin message in that case).

+Finally, especially for larger patches, check if the submitter of the patch has a CLA in place (indicated by an asterisk following their username in the issue tracker).
+If the asterisk is missing and the patch is non-trivial, direct them to the electronic `Contributor Licensing Agreement`_ to ensure the PSF has the appropriate authorizations in place to relicense and redistribute their code.

 Contributor Licensing Agreements
 --------------------------------